bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-get-repository.md

-# Get a List of Blocks from the Repository landing.block.getrepository
+# Get a list of blocks from the repository landing.block.getrepository

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}